- Introduction

 button which will copy the English on the left to the French side on the right.
 At this stage it will of course still be in English.

-We are now able to copy those parts on the righthand side.
+We are now able to take a copy those parts on the righthand side. to translate them

-We are now able to copy those parts on the righthand side.
+We are now able to take a copy those parts on the righthand side. to translate them

 Using a translation faciilty such as Deepl or Google in a separate window or tab, paste the English language text on the left side and set French as the target language.